Todd Kennedy

 When your chemicals are mixed, start high on the roof and work your way downwards towards the bottom.
 This will help use fewer chemicals because they’ll clean the roof as they roll down it.

-It’s important to note that you might have to go over some spots more than once, but it’s better to do the whole roof from top to bottom at least once first.
+When you’re trying to figure out how to clean roof shingles, it’s important to note that you might have to go over some spots more than once, but it’s better to do the whole roof from top to bottom at least once first.

 It’s easy to get carried away with the mixture because it’s hard to tell how much you’re putting down.
 But less is always more when you’re starting.